ROSEN-A/ROSEN-A-1/README.md

 - Python version 3.9 can be found [here](https://www.python.org/downloads/release/python-3916/)
 - Flask version 2.2.2 can be installed using `pip install flask==2.2.2`
+- DeepImageSearch Library can be installed using `pip install DeepImageSearch`
+- natsorted library can be installed using `pip install natsort`
-- DeepImageSearch Library can be installed using `pip install DeepImageSearch` **Note:** Installing DeepImageSearch might fail due to error in `annoy` package as DeepImageSearch utilizes this package.
+- opencv library can be installed using `pip install opencv-python` **Note:** Installing DeepImageSearch might fail due to error in `annoy` package as DeepImageSearch utilizes this package.
 Here are the steps to fix this problem:
 1) Navigate to https://visualstudio.microsoft.com/downloads/